Zhaidle-git/streetspecx.shop/README.md

 responsive business website

 **1. Project Overview**
-STREETSPECX is a black, blue and gold themed t-shirt business website designed to showcasestreetwear products in a modern and minimal style.
+STREETSPECX is a black, blue and gold themed t-shirt business website designed to showcase streetwear products in a modern and minimal style.
 The website focuses on clean layout,responsive design, and easy navigation for users.
 Live site: https://zhaidle-git.github.io/streetspecx.com/

 **2. Project Goals**